How to Remove Chlorine from Hair

 The UltraSwim Chlorine Removal Shampoo was the first swim shampoo I ever tried, way back in my age group swimming days, and continues to be my tried-and-proven shampoo for washing away chlorine after swimming.

-The UltraSwim shampoo is effective at both ridding hair of chlorine but it also helps to treat hair by feeding it aloe, Vitamin E, and other nutrients to restore the shine and oils in the hair.
+The UltraSwim shampoo is effective at ridding hair of chlorine and treating it by feeding it aloe, Vitamin E, and other nutrients to restore the shine and oils in the hair.

 Top Swimmer's Shampoo